-Award-winning instrumentalist/vocalist/bandleader Cynthia Sayer is acclaimed by musicians, critics, and fans alike as one of the top 4-string jazz banjoists in the world today.
+Multi-award-winning instrumentalist/vocalist/bandleader Cynthia Sayer is acclaimed by musicians, critics, and fans alike as one of the top 4-string banjoist in the world today.
 Praised for her “drive and virtuosity” by the New York Times, Cynthia enchants audiences with her electrifying, swing-based performances and captivating stage presence wherever she appears.

-Sayer first rose to international prominence as a founding member of Woody Allen's New Orleans Jazz Band, all the while exploring her wider musical interests and playing with such legendary jazz, popular, and roots music artists as Bucky Pizzarelli, Dick Hyman, Les Paul, Marvin Hamlisch, Wynton Marsalis, Marian McPartland, Andy Statman, and John McEuen (Nitty Gritty Dirt Band) as well as leading jazz contemporaries such as Scott Robinson, Wycliffe Gordon, Anat Cohen, Ken Peplowski, and many others.
+Sayer first rose to international prominence as a founding member of Woody Allen's New Orleans Jazz Band, all the while exploring her wider musical interests and playing with such legendary jazz, popular, and roots music artists as Bucky Pizzarelli, Dick Hyman, Andy Statman, Les Paul, Marvin Hamlisch, Wynton Marsalis, and, John McEuen (Nitty Gritty Dirt Band) ), as well as with leading contemporaries such as Vince Giordano, Scott Robinson, Wycliffe Gordon, Scott Bradlee’s Postmodern Jukebox, Charlie Giordano (with Bruce Springsteen’s E Street Band), Anat Cohen, and many others.

-Her feature CD's, nine in all, have received rave reviews and multiple "Best of" nominations and awards in various categories, including two Jazz Journalists Association best pick lists.
+Her feature CD's, nine in all, have received rave reviews and multiple "Best of" nominations, awards and honors in various categories, including two Jazz Journalists Association best pick lists.
 Sayer has played for two U.S. Presidents (once at The White House), performed with several symphony orchestras including The New York Philharmonic, was the official banjoist for The New York Yankees, and is proud to be the subject of a Trivial Pursuit game question.

-Sayer is an avid educator, presenting clinics, workshops, programs, and lecture/demonstrations.
+Sayer is also an avid educator, presenting clinics, programs, and lecture/demonstrations at schools, colleges, and cultural organizations.
 She was filmed for a national educational project co-sponsored by The Smithsonian Institution and has contributed articles to several American and British trade publications.
-Her play-along program, You're In The Band, is popular with players of all instruments learning and practicing traditional/hot jazz and swing.
+Her play-along program, You're IN The Band, is popular with players of all instruments learning and practicing traditional/hot jazz and swing.

 See QUOTES for additional info.